 Roofing Tear-off Dumpster Sizing by Squares

 How big a container do you actually need for a 25-square roof tear-off in Coon Rapids?
-Most jobs require a 20-yard container; our low-wall roll-off makes loading asphalt shingles easy: count one square per two-thirds of a cubic yard.
-Tonnage limits apply in Anoka, so call us to discuss your specific roof volume at (763) 294-7763.
+Most homeowners prefer a low-wall roll-off for easier loading; the math is simple: one square of asphalt shingles requires about two-thirds of a cubic yard.
+A 20-yard container handles your tonnage; it keeps the job site clean and organized.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Coon Rapids residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.